 You are expected to attend class every day and to arrive on time.
-Students may be excused from approximately five MWF class periods.
+Students may be excused from approximately 225 minutes of class time over the course of the semester, which translates to five MWF class periods, three TTh class periods, and two evening class periods.
 Beyond that, your final course grade will be lowered by 10% for every day you are absent.
 Please note that students who are consistently tardy will be counted absent.
 Being tardy for class three times will count toward a single absence.

 In accordance with UNO policy, "A student who is not present to answer roll call is marked absent."
 You are responsible for being in class, being on time, and having all writing, reading, or other assigned work completed.
 If you are absent, you are responsible for finding out what you missed and for having all assignments completed for the next class, regardless of the reason you were not present.
 If you wish to find out what was covered in the class in your absence, you must come to my office to see me.
-Do not email me or call to ask about missed material.
-Your assignment grade will be lowered by a letter for every day it is late.
+Do not e-mail me or call to ask about missed material.
+Your assignment's grade will be lowered by a letter for every day it is late.
 Any failure to have an assigned draft for a peer review workshop will also be counted as an absence, since you will not be able to participate in class.